-FS RYAN WALTERS All-Big 12 Candidate
+✓ FS RYAN WALTERS All-Big 12 Candidate

-He is second on the team in tackles with 86 (62 solo), and has been involved in several big plays, as has been par for the course for the CU captain's entire career.
-He has two interceptions and five touchdown saves to go with 10 third down stops, seven passes broken up, three fumble recoveries (two forced) and two sacks.
+He is third on the team in tackles with 70 (49 solo), and has been involved in several big plays, as has been par for the course for the CU captain's entire career.
+He has two interceptions and four touchdown saves to go with nine third down stops, six passes broken up, three fumble recoveries and two forced fumbles.
 One of the fiercest hitters in the league, he regularly bangs himself up but doesn't miss a beat.